United Artists TelevisionThis is a featured page

 Nickname: "The Transamerica T"

-Logo: It starts with two sets of blue lines going into place, altogether, against a black BG.
-One set turns to the left, the other turns to the right.
-There are six lines altogether, revealing the logo of Transamerica Corporation, United Artists' former owner.
-The logo zooms
+Logo: It starts with two sets of blue lines going into place, all together at the same time, against a black background.
+One set of three lines turns to the left, the other set turns to the right.
+There are six lines altogether, revealing the logo of Transamerica Corporation,

-out to the side to make room for the company name.
+United Artists former owner.
+The logo zooms out to the side to make room for the company name.

 Byline: The name was referred to as "United Artists Television, Entertainment from Transamerica Corporation" during this time.